ARYAMANN7279/Lib_Management_System/README.md

 # Library Management System

-This respository contains my official submission for the C++ Project of the course [CS253](https://www.cse.iitk.ac.in/users/isaha/Courses/sdo25.shtml/): Software Development and Operations in Spring 2024 under the guidance of [Prof. Indranil Saha](https://www.cse.iitk.ac.in/users/isaha/).
+This respository contains a virtual Library Management System designed by me as a Self Project using majorly the concepts of OOPS(Object Oriented Programming System).

 Welcome to the Library Management System (LMS), a comprehensive C++ program built using OOP concepts and designed to manage books, users, and borrowing activities in a library.
 This system is developed with simplicity and functionality in mind, making it easy for librarians, students, and faculty members to interact with the library's resources.